 The training for operation of a Deep TMS system is relatively simple and generally requires a day of training which includes classroom lectures as well as a number of hours of practice providing treatment.
-The OCD training protocol also includes instruction on addressing specific obsessions and compulsions.
+The OCD and smoking training protocols, respectively, also include tailored provocation procedures tailored to provoke the specific obsessions, compulsions, or addictions, as relevant, of the subject.